hakakou/optiperl/README.md

 **Latest Version: 5.5.62**

-*OptiPerl will help you create CGI scripts in Perl, offline in Windows.
+*OptiPerl will help you create Perl scripts, offline in Windows.
 It is a fully integrated developing environment for creating, testing, debugging and running perl scripts, directly or through associated html documents.*

 OptiPerl was a commercial application for Windows, developed between the years 1999 and 2008.
 As we don't support it any more, we have released the source code.